MumenAlmadaineh/reading-notes/read07.md

 ![JavaScript picture](https://2.bp.blogspot.com/-z6q9nVbRxTI/XD-eNSUWtrI/AAAAAAAAMC0/bYratloel2AytKlQXuaFqD51D3P54xE5gCLcBGAs/s1600/%25D9%2585%25D8%25B5%25D8%25A7%25D8%25AF%25D8%25B1%2B%25D8%25AA%25D8%25B9%25D9%2584%25D9%2585%2B%25D8%25AC%25D8%25A7%25D9%2581%25D8%25A7%2B%25D8%25B3%25D9%2583%25D8%25B1%25D9%258A%25D8%25A8%25D8%25AA.png)

-### If you are already read the page above we recommend you to read about expressions and operators in JavaScript also because this will give you a good idea about the control flow
+### If you are already read the page above we recommend you to read about expressions and operators in JavaScript also because this will give you a good idea about the control flow and function

 [By click here you can read more about expressions and operators in JavaScriptwikipedia.](https://mumenalmadaineh.github.io/reading-notes/read05)